Jenavla/Linear-regression/README.md

 # Getting Started
 1. Clone this repository to your local machine.
 2. Adjust the script according to your needs.
-You can modify the following parameters in the script to work with your specific dataset data - Load your dataset using pandas, specifying the file path and separator. target_col - Set the target variable (the variable you want to predict). feature_cols - Define the feature columns you want to use for prediction.
+You can modify the following parameters in the script to work with your specific dataset: data - Load your dataset using pandas, specifying the file path and separator. target_col - Set the target variable (the variable you want to predict). feature_cols - Define the feature columns you want to use for prediction.